-TBT notification was made in December 2018 by the China Cosmetic Management Bureau (reorganized into National Medical Products Administration (NMPA) in March 2018) regarding the draft of "Cosmetics Supervision and Administration Regulations" (hereinafter referred to as the "Supervision and Administration Regulation") to revise the "Cosmetics Hygiene Supervision Regulations" (hereinafter referred to as the "Hygiene Supervision

-Regulation"), which is the fundamental law for cosmetics.
+TBT notification was made in December 2018 by the China Cosmetic Management Bureau (reorganized into National Medical Products Administration (NMPA) in March 2018) regarding the draft of the "Cosmetics Supervision and Administration Regulations" (hereinafter referred to as the "Supervision and Administration Regulation") to revise the "Cosmetics Hygiene Supervision Regulations" (hereinafter referred to as the "Hygiene Supervision Regulation"), which is the fundamental law for cosmetics.
 The Supervision and Administration Regulation was promulgated in June 2020 and enforced on January 1, 2021.
-The objectives of the Supervision and Administration Regulation are to standardize cosmetics production and sales activities, supervision/management of cosmetics, guarantee the quality/safety of cosmetics, and assure consumers' health.
-In response to the revision of the regulations, the Chinese Government has also announced and enforced subregulations to stipulate specific details.
+The objectives of the Supervision and Administration Regulation are to standardize production and sales activities, supervision/management of cosmetics, guarantee the quality/safety of cosmetics, and assure consumers' health.
+In response to the revision of the regulations, the Chinese government has also announced sub-regulations to stipulate specific details.
 Many of them have already been enforced or notified to the TBT Committee.
-The Supervision and Administration Regulation and its sub-regulations are proposed in a manner that reflect part of the requests that Japan had repeatedly expressed at the TBT Committee and other occasions but concerns still remain as follows.
+The Supervision and Administration Regulation and its sub-regulations have addressed part of the requests that Japan had repeatedly expressed at the TBT Committee and other occasions but concerns still remain as follows.